 There’s an architectural jewel in Lagos: the 18-century church of Santo Antônio, the most extraordinary structure in town and a Baroque treasure of the Algarve.
 Lagos is also 20 minutes away from promontory Ponta da Piedade (Piety Point) and the sheltered coves and clean waters of Praia do Camilo (Camilo Beach) and Praia de Dona Ana (Dona Ana Beach), best examples of the beauty of this coast and a magnet for tourists.
 A little further west is Praia da Luz (Light Beach), a pleasant and very popular destination for Portuguese families on vacation.

-Small and unassuming Sagres is the westernmost tip of Europe, and in the Middle Ages was believed to be the end of the world.
-On the extreme southwest point of Portugal, it marked the limit of all the land known to mankind until then.
-All that changed right here in Sagres in the 15th-century, when a nobleman known as Henry the Navigator set up a school of navigation and a shipyard.
-The Sagres School of Navigation shot Portugal to world prominence – and wealth – and started the Age of Discoveries: navigators and explorers such as Vasco da Gama, Ferdinand Magellan, Christopher Columbus and others learned here the skills that would make them the first Europeans to reach India, dominate the west coast of Africa, and later cross the Atlantic Ocean to discover the Americas.
+We drove all the way west to get to Sagres, the small and unassuming town that is the westernmost tip of Europe.
+In the Middle Age the extreme Southwest of Portugal was believed to be the end of the world, it marked the limit of all the land known to mankind.
+All that changed right in Sagres, in the 15th-century, when a nobleman known as Henry the Navigator set up a school of navigation and a shipyard in town – the Sagres School of Navigation, which shot Portugal to world prominence and wealth.
+The school was where the Age of Discoveries started, where navigators and explorers such as Vasco da Gama, Ferdinand Magellan, Christopher Columbus and others learned the skills that would allow them to be the first Europeans to reach India, dominate the west coast of Africa, and later cross the Atlantic Ocean to discover the Americas.